OCA/l10n-germany/l10n_de_tax_statement_zm/README.rst

 ======================

 * Add checks to avoid errors in the report, e.g. no VAT code, tax-code not matching fiscal position, etc..
 * Calculate separated lines for product and service sales.
 Currently the values are in two columns per intra-community partner.
+You want have any issues if you declare the „Zusammenfassende Meldung“ report by upload of the .csv file you may download.
+Therefore you would have to go to the second tab of odoo’s tax statement form where you can see all the lines you would have to declare to the german tax authorities for the selected period.
+If you click on „Download.CSV“ you will get the file you may upload on the 2nd side of the declaration form „Zusammenfassende Meldung“ on the official tax declaration portal „www.elster.de“.

 Bug Tracker
 ===========